Semiclassical instanton theory for reaction rates at any temperature: How a rigorous real-time derivation solves the crossover temperature problem: Introduction

 \section{Introduction}

-The cornerstone of chemical reaction rate theory is Eyring transition state theory (TST).\cite{Eyring1935} Developed in the 1930s,\cite{Eyring1935,Eyring1938rate,Wigner1932parabolic,Wigner1937TST,Evans1935TST} TST is still widely used today to estimate the rate of chemical reactions.
-The advantage of the theory is its simplicity, allowing for the estimation of the rate constant from only local knowledge of the Born-Oppenheimer potential in the reactant minimum and at the saddle point separating the reactants and products.
+The cornerstone of chemical reaction rate theory is Eyring transition state theory (TST).\cite{Eyring1935} Developed in the 1930s,\cite{Eyring1935,Eyring1938rate,Wigner1932parabolic,Wigner1937TST,Evans1935TST,Miller1998review} TST is still widely used today to estimate the rate of chemical reactions.\footnote{See W.~H. Miller, Faraday Discuss. {\bf 110}, 1-21 (1998) for a detailed historical account of the development of transition state theory.} The advantage of the theory is its simplicity, allowing for the estimation of the rate constant from only local knowledge of the Born-Oppenheimer potential in the reactant minimum and at the saddle point separating the reactants and products.
 The TST approximation to the rate has the simple form

 where $\beta=1/k_{\rm B} T$ is the inverse temperature, $V^\ddagger$ is the height of the potential barrier, $\kappa$ is the transmission coefficient, $Z_r$ is the reactant partition function and $Z^\ddagger$ is the transition state partition function for the modes orthogonal to the unstable coordinate.
 Typically, both $Z_r$ and $Z^\ddagger$ are treated quantum mechanically, using a harmonic approximation for the vibrations and rigid-rotors for the rotations.
 In contrast, in the basic version of the theory, motion over the barrier is assumed to be classical, which in the absence of dynamical recrossing leads to a transmission coefficient of $\kappa=1$.